 - Cleaning wool

-The above products and cleaning equipment can have contaminating effects on stainless steel, including staining it permanently or scratching the surface.
+The above products and cleaning equipment can contaminate Stainless Steel, including staining it permanently or scratching the surface.

-There are several cleaning products on the market that are designed specifically for stainless steel and glass railing systems.
+Several cleaning products on the market are designed specifically for Stainless Steel Railing Systems.
 Some cleaning solutions also offer a protectant coating that doesn’t attract dirt or dust and lasts for several months.

 From the list above, you can see what elements to avoid.
 However, don’t be afraid to ask at a local hardware store if you’re unsure of product suitability.

-Note: Please check cleaning equipment and products before use on your deck or porch railing system to ensure you do not tarnish the surface.
-If you are unsure, contact your supplier for advice on suitable aftercare for your railing installation, or you can reach out to our sales team at firstname.lastname@example.org
+Note: Please check cleaning equipment and products before using your Deck or Porch Railing System to ensure you do not tarnish the surface.
+If you are unsure, contact your supplier for advice on suitable aftercare for your Railing installation, or you can reach out to our sales team at firstname.lastname@example.org.